-The moment a pimple appears on your face, you are immediately overcome with the irresistible urge to touch it to make it go away.
+If the moment a pimple appears on your face you’re immediately overcome with the urge to touch it, this article is for you!

-Touching a pimple that has appeared on your face is an unfortunate reflex that can cause secondary infections and a mark or scar later on.
-How can you resist?
-Motivation session with our experts: Dermatologist Philippe Deshayes and General Director of Consumer and Market Insight, Odile Mohen.
+Touching a pimple is an unfortunate reflex that can cause secondary infections and a mark or scar later on.
+Resist the urge to pick and catch more helpful tips from our experts: Dermatologist Philippe Deshayes and General Director of Consumer and Market Insight, Odile Mohen.

 Where did this pimple come from?
 I’m not a teenager anymore!